MicrosoftDocs/Devices-docs/surface/surface-headphones.md

 ## Using with Microsoft 365

-Surface Headphones 2+ integrate with productivity features in Microsoft 365 such as helping improve the accuracy of speech to text dictation or enabling captions to appear on-screen while you speak during a presentation.
-Captions can be translated in real time, so they appear in a different language.
+Surface Headphones 2+ integrate with productivity features in Microsoft 365* such as helping improve the accuracy of speech to text dictation or enabling captions to appear on-screen while you speak during a presentation.

+- Talk rather than type with dictation in Microsoft Word, Outlook, and PowerPoint.
+- Enable live captions and subtitles on-screen while you’re talking, and translate what you’re saying into one of 60+ languages for more accessible presentations.

+Note that a software license is required for some Microsoft 365 features and is sold separately.
 To learn more, see [Use Microsoft 365 with Surface Headphones](https://support.microsoft.com/surface/use-microsoft-365-with-surface-headphones-917d98c2-7495-a6cf-97f8-e1b594e8ce7c).

 ## Updating firmware

 - Headphones: users can update the headphone’s firmware via the [Surface Audio app](https://www.microsoft.com/p/surface-audio/9nxjnfwnvm8d?)Surface Audio app (Windows, iOS, Android).